-Once text has been added to your layout, you can modify it inline or using the Format Text pane.
+Once text has been added to the layout, you can modify it inline or using the Element pane.

 Columns are only available for Rectangle , Polygon , Circle , and Ellipse text.

 Text symbols control how text looks, including the color, font, size, and more.
-Common text symbol properties such as the font, font size, and color are available on the contextual Format tab that appears whenever a text element is selected.
-The full set of text symbol properties are available in the Format Text pane.
+Common text symbol properties such as the font, font size, and color are available on the contextual Text tab that appears whenever a text element is selected.
+The full set of text symbol properties are available in the Element pane.

-To access these properties, right-click a text element in the Contents pane and choose Properties to open the Format Text pane.
+To access these properties, right-click a text element in the Contents pane and choose Properties to open the Element pane.
 Then choose Text Symbol to see the full list of text symbol properties.

 Edit in-line text